SARS-CoV-2 S1 IgM ELISA Kit [RUO]

 Each kit is sufficient for 96 tests and contains the following components:

-SARS-CoV-2 S1 IgM ELISA Kit is a highly sensitive and specific immunoassay developed by ImmunoDiagnostics for qualitative detection of IgM class antibodies against the S1 of SARS-CoV-2 in human blood.
+SARS-CoV-2 S1 IgM ELISA Kit is a highly sensitive and specific immunoassay developed by ImmunoDiagnostics for quantitative detection of IgM class antibodies against the S1 of SARS-CoV-2 in human blood.

 This product is intended for research use only.